LiamSkirrow/riscv-cpu/README.md

 ## TODO:
 - Self-checking autotests?
 Should be invoked from the Makefile.
 - CocoTB investigation to make the testbenches a little better?
 This is an enhancement and not strictly required but might be good to look into.
+- include draw.io diagram in the README, showing the structure of the CPU
+- include a link to a writeup of the design decisions and architecture of the CPU